 The best Sony headphones:

-Just like the previously mentioned WH-XB900N, the Sony WH-CH710N feature noise-cancelling technology and boasts a more neutral-leaning frequency response.
+The Sony WH-CH710N feature noise-cancelling technology and boasts a more neutral-leaning frequency response.
 This is great for anyone with an eclectic taste in music as its tuned to reproduce audio closer to how the audio engineers intended for it to be heard.
 The headset charges via USB-C, unlike the older Sony WH-CH700N, and has a very good microphone system that does an okay job of rejecting background noise.

 You can control playback, volume, and access Google Assistant or Alexa directly from the onboard buttons.
 While this isn’t as high-tech as touch controls, it does mean misfires are less likely to occur.
 If you have a hard-limit of $200 and want pretty goog noise cancellation, these are the headphones for you.